 If the above methods fail, you may need to retrieve your passport number through official channels.

-This requires sending a written request to the Department of State.
+Here’s how to find the passport number without your passport by sending a written request to the Department of State.

 Here’s what your letter should include: